Smithsonian Astrophysical Observatory: History

 Samuel Pierpont Langley, the third Secretary of the Smithsonian, founded the Smithsonian Astrophysical Observatory on the south yard of the Smithsonian Castle (on the U.S. National Mall) on March 1,1890.
 The Astrophysical Observatory's initial, primary purpose was to "record the amount and character of the Sun's heat".
 Charles Greeley Abbot was named SAO's first director, and the observatory operated solar telescopes to take daily measurements of the Sun's intensity in different regions of the optical electromagnetic spectrum.
 In doing so, the observatory enabled Abbot to make critical refinements to the Solar constant, as well as to serendipitously discover Solar variability.
 It is likely that SAO's early history as a solar observatory was part of the inspiration behind the Smithsonian's "sunburst" logo, designed in 1965 by Crimilda Pontes.

 In 1955, the scientific headquarters of SAO moved from Washington, D.C. to Cambridge, Massachusetts to affiliate with the Harvard College Observatory (HCO).
 Fred Lawrence Whipple, then the chairman of the Harvard Astronomy Department, was named the new director of SAO.
 The collaborative relationship between SAO and HCO therefore predates the official creation of the CfA by 18 years.
 SAO's move to Harvard's campus also resulted in a rapid expansion of its research program.
 Following the launch of Sputnik (the world's first human-made satellite) in 1957, SAO accepted a national challenge to create a worldwide satellite-tracking network, collaborating with the United States Air Force on Project Space Track.

 With the creation of NASA the following year and throughout the space race, SAO led major efforts in the development of orbiting observatories and large ground-based telescopes, laboratory and theoretical astrophysics, as well as the application of computers to astrophysical problems.

+Directors

+The followings persons served as director of the Smithsonian Astrophysical Observatory: